-Multiplexing/demultiplexing of higher layer PDUs into/from transport block sets delivered to/from the physical layer on dedicated transport channels i) Using C/T field in LID of a MAC-PDU from DCH, the MAC PDU is transmitted to whether DCCH or DTCH.
+• Multiplexing/demultiplexing of higher layer PDUs into/from transport block sets delivered to/from the physical layer on dedicated transport channels i) Using C/T field in LID of a MAC PDU from DCH, the MAC PDU is transmitted to whether DCCH or DTCH.

 The Multiplexing Function multiplexes/de-multiplexes data between the logical channel (DCCH and DTCH) and the transport channels (DCH) in consideration of the appropriate prioritisation.
-The transport channels are de-multiplexed by using C/T field in LID (Logical Channel Identifier).
+The transport channels are de-multiplexed by using C/T field in LID.

-Furthermore, the Multiplexing function can multiplex data from several instances of the logical channels DTCH onto their respective transport channels, i.e. DCH.
-For DTCH, demultiplexing from one DCH to several DTCHs is also handled ii) Using UE-Id in LID of a MAC PDU from DCH, the MAC PDU is transmitted to the appropriate DTCH.
+Furthermore, the Multiplexing function can multiplex data from several instances of the logical channels DTCH onto the transport channels, i.e. DCH.
+For DTCH, demultiplexing from one DCH to several DTCHs is also handled ii) Using LID of a MAC PDU from DCH, the MAC PDU is transmitted to the appropriate DTCH.